Conclusion

 Monitoring Strategy

 Once we have our application deployed.
-It will be working ok.
+It will be working okay.
 But not forever.
 Reliability is in the title of our job and we make systems reliable by making the design in a certain way.
 But things still will go down.
 Machines will fail.
 Disks will behave weirdly.
 Buggy code will get pushed to production.
 And all these possible scenarios will make the system less reliable.
 So what do we do?
 We monitor!

 We keep an eye on the system's health and if anything is not going as expected, we want ourselves to get alerted.

-Now let's think in terms of the given url shortening app.
+Now let's think in terms of the given URL-shortening app.
 We need to monitor it.
 And we would want to get notified in case something goes wrong.
 But we first need to decide what is that something that we want to keep an eye on.

-1. Since it's a web app serving HTTP requests, we want to keep an eye on HTTP Status codes and latencies
+- Since it's a web app serving HTTP requests, we want to keep an eye on HTTP Status codes and latencies

-2. Request volume again is a good candidate, if the app is receiving an unusual amount of traffic, something might be off.
+- Request volume again is a good candidate, if the app is receiving an unusual amount of traffic, something might be off.

-4. Finally, there also needs to be some external monitoring which runs periodic tests from devices outside of your data centers.
+- Finally, there also needs to be some external monitoring which runs periodic tests from devices outside of your data centers.
 This emulates customers and ensures that from customer point of view, the system is working as expected.

 Applications in SRE role

-In the world of SRE, python is a widely used language.
-For small scripts and tooling developed for various purposes.
+In the world of SRE, Python is a widely used language for small scripts and tooling developed for various purposes.
 Since tooling developed by SRE works with critical pieces of infrastructure and has great power (to bring things down), it is important to know what you are doing while using a programming language and its features.
 Also it is equally important to know the language and its characteristics while debugging the issues.
-As an SRE having a deeper understanding of python language, it has helped me a lot to debug very sneaky bugs and be generally more aware and informed while making certain design decisions.
+As an SRE having a deeper understanding of Python language, it has helped me a lot to debug very sneaky bugs and be generally more aware and informed while making certain design decisions.

 While developing tools may or may not be part of SRE job, supporting tools or services is more likely to be a daily duty.
 Building an application or tool is just a small part of productionization.
 While there is certainly that goes in the design of the application itself to make it more robust, as an SRE you are responsible for its reliability and stability once it is deployed and running.
 And to ensure that, you’d need to understand the application first and then come up with a strategy to monitor it properly and be prepared for various failure scenarios.